 Valid and Invalid Ways of Being Aware of Something

 Now ways of knowing something – ways of being aware of something – can be either valid (tshad-ma, valid cognition) or not valid (mtshad-min, invalid cognition).
-A valid way of knowing or a nonvalid – invalid – way of knowing something.
-And depending on which tenet system we follow, but the usual one with which it is explained defines valid as fresh (gsar-tu) and nonfallacious (mi-bslu-ba).
-In other words, it’s fresh each moment and it is nonfallacious (in another words, it is not inaccurate; it’s accurate).
+A valid way of knowing or a nonvalid way of knowing something.
+And depending on which tenet system we follow, but the usual one with which it is explained defines valid as fresh (gsar-tu) and non-fraudulent (mi-bslu-ba).
+In other words, it’s fresh each moment and it is non-fraudent (in other words, it is neither inaccurate nor indecisive).

 What are the valid ways of knowing something?
 We have a usual list of seven ways of knowing things: two are valid and five are invalid.

 Valid Bare Cognition